pattyjk/Wigginton_et_al_2018_J_Environ_Qual/README.md

 To collapse our amplicons to species level units we'll cluster the reads into OTUs.
 We will use 85% sequence identity for amoA (Pester et al. 2011, Envrion.
 Microbiol.) and 90% identity for nosZ (Bowen et al. 2013, Front.
 Micro.; this reference is for nirS but sample principal applies).

-To pick OTUs we'll use the 'pick_otus.py' command paired with the OTU picking method swarm (Mahe et al. 2013, PeerJ).
+To pick OTUs we'll use the 'pick_otus.py' command paired with the de novo OTU picking method swarm (Mahe et al. 2013, PeerJ).
 This is the most robust and accurate de novo OTU picking method.
+Reference-based OTU picking is common with 16S datasets, however given the large proportion of unknown taxa de novo OTU picking will likely be better for functional genes.

 ```
 cd SK97_split_amo